607011/getopt-/README.md

 This library is header-only.
 Just `#include` [getopt.hpp](https://github.com/607011/getopt-cpp/blob/main/include/getopt.hpp) and you're done.

-The `reg()` method registers an handler for a list of command-line switches. `argparser` finds one of the switches, it calls the handler with the argument, if the switch requires an argument (`argparser::required_argument`), otherwise it calls the handler with an empty string.
+The `reg()` method registers a handler for a list of command-line switches.
+If `argparser` finds one of the switches, it calls the handler with the argument, if the switch requires an argument (`argparser::required_argument`), otherwise it calls the handler with an empty string.

 If `argparser` finds command-line parameters without a switch, these can be queried as so-called positional arguments.
 Handlers for positionals are registered with the `pos()` method.